Connecting @ Limestone

 LC 2 Tutoring Program

-Limestone-Central Elementary kids are learning and having a great time as well in the new tutoring program led by Limestone College students.
-Whether using flash cards or playing games, the college students focus on making learning fun and helping the children sharpen their math skills.
+Limestone-Central Elementary kids are learning and having a great time as well in the new tutoring program led by Limestone University students.
+Whether using flash cards or playing games, The University students focus on making learning fun and helping the children sharpen their math skills.

 The Office of Student Services, Limestone Activities Board, Student Government, and other Campus Organizations keep students busy with a host of activities and events throughout the year.
 Here are a few of our annual events.